How to hire subcontractors safely in the UK

 Subcontractor vs employee: get this right

-- Provides their own tools and equipment
+- Uses their own tools and equipment

-- Invoices you for completed work
+- Invoices you for the work they have completed

 CIS: your legal obligations